fastify/fastify/docs/Reference/Routes.md

 #### Asynchronous Custom Constraints

-You can provide your custom constraints and the `constraint` criteria can be fetched from other source, for example `database`.
-Usage of asynchronous custom constraint should place at the last resort since it impacts the router performance.
+Custom constraints can be provided and the `constraint` criteria can be fetched from another source such as `database`.
+The use of asynchronous custom constraints should be a last resort as it impacts router performance.

 ```js